 Pattern C: security that grows with you

 Instead of choosing between "gate everything" and "gate nothing," the decision is made to be progressive security model where each layer activates based on how much the user has at stake.
+There will be 3 stages of security layers:

 Level 1